openstack/openstack-manuals/doc/networking-guide/source/config-dns-int.rst

 * The network cannot have attribute ``router:external`` set to ``True``.
 * The network type can be FLAT, VLAN, GRE, VXLAN or GENEVE.
-* For network types VLAN, GRE, VXLAN or GENEVE, the segmentation ID must be outside the ranges assigned to tenant networks.
+* For network types VLAN, GRE, VXLAN or GENEVE, the segmentation ID must be outside the ranges assigned to project networks.